Q: Do you ship to my country?

 Q: How fast can the Pace 500 go?

 A: We ship the Pace 500 ebike in a "Class III" configuration to meet ebike laws which have been adopted in many states.
 The user can modify the speed limit using the settings, for example, if you live in a state without ebike laws, or if you are riding on private property.
-During our testing, we have found that the Pace 500 can achieve about 31 MPH on flat ground if you remove the speed limit.
+During our testing, we have found that the Pace 500 can achieve about 4 MPH over factory settings on flat ground if you remove the speed limit.

 Q: Do I have to wear a helmet when riding an ebike?